-For anthropometry measurements, height, weight, abdominal sagittal diameter, circumferences of waist, hip, thigh and upper arm and other parameters were taken.
+For anthropometry measurements, height, weight, trochanterion height, waist circumference at midway, waist circumference at umbilicus, hip circumference, thigh circumference at midway, claf circumference, and upper-arm circumference were taken.
 Using ultrasonic tomography, intrabdominal and subcutaneous fat thickness and muscle thickness were evaluated.
-Intra- and extra-cellular fluid was measured via bioimpedance spectroscopy.
-Body fat was assessed by DXA.
-Abdominal fat distribution was evaluated as intra-abdominal and subcutaneous fat areas at the level of umbilicas using a computed tomography activities were checked by detailed interview using job-specific questionnaire sheets.
-Seven-day averages of physical activity were also measured with an electric pedmeter.
+Body fat volume and distribution were assessed by DXA.
+Abdominal fat distribution was evaluated as intra-abdominal and subcutaneous fat areas at the level of umbilicas using a computed tomography